ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ##### Examples

-When we try to do the same thing as spring data jpa in spring data jdbc, then you need to go at it differently.
+When we try to do the same thing as we did in spring data jpa in spring data jdbc, then you need to go at it differently.
 The first difference is that we can't use the RentalRepository because it does not exist.
 It does not exist because Rental is not an aggregate root, but is part of the aggregate with aggregate root RentalCompany.
 This is why we now need to use the RentalCompanyRepository.